 Alphabet Soup is the working title of my new project chronicling law enforcement’s mobilisation to impede criminal activity in the borderland of Southwest Arizona.
 This journal entry offers a short synopsis of the project and some ‘sketchbook’ photographs captured during a recce I made in 2018.
-I have now returned to Arizona and will spend 4 weeks immersed in the searing heat of the border hinterland.
+I returned to Arizona 4 weeks in 2019 and immersed myself in the searing heat of the border hinterland and captured a large body of work.

 Build That Wall